pnxenopoulos/awpy/README.md

-# Counter-Strike: Global Offensive Analytics
+# The `csgo` Package
-The `csgo` package provides data parsing, analytics and visualization data structures and functions.
+The `csgo` package provides data parsing, analytics and visualization capabilities for Counter-Strike: Global Offensive (CSGO) data.
 In this repository, you will find the source code, issue tracker and useful information pertaining to the `csgo` package.

 ## Setup
 ### Requirements